 A regular cup of coffee contains lots of caffeine — and some studies suggest that high caffeine intake can be associated with miscarriage and infertility.
 So, limiting caffeine intake is a good idea.
 Everything in moderation.

 6. Keep cocktails (and wine and beer) in check

 While everyone knows they should watch the hard stuff while pregnant, it may not be a bad idea to wean yourself off it during the conception process.
 Studies show that both men and women can benefit from limiting alcohol consumption during this time.

 Did you know that soy can have an adverse effect on sperm?
 Researchers at Harvard have found that men who eat large quantities of soy-based foods produce nearly a third (32 percent) fewer sperm per square millimeter than men who consume no soy-based foods.
-For your main protein, you and he should try fish, which (as long as it's low in mercury) has been associated with greater odds of conception.
+For your main protein, you and (and the source of your sperm) should try fish, which (as long as it’s low in mercury) has been associated with greater odds of conception.